walonCode/readmeMaker/Readme.md

 ```

 - `-projectName`: Specifies the name of the project.
-- `-model`: Specifies the AI model to use for generation.
+- `-model`: Specifies the AI model to use for generation[mistral,gema,llama].
 - `-license`: Option to generate a license file.
 - `-contribute`: Option to generate a contribution guidelines file.